AustinCodingAcademy/PHPIntro/Homework/Day 5 Notes and Homework.md

 Day 5 Notes and Homework
 ------------------------
+by Ryan Murphy

-Nested Arrays, Associative Arrays Review, Functions Review
+**Covers:** Nested Arrays, Associative Arrays Review, Functions Review

-Please turn this in by class on Tuesday, Sep 6, 2015.
+**Due date:** Please turn this in by class on Tuesday, Sep 6, 2015.